Aston Villa mean business in the summer window, but is it good business?

 Promoted Aston Villa are spending, and spending big.
 Is there a clear direction, or are they frantically making up the numbers?
 Here, we take a closer look at their business so far...

 After a three-year absence from the Premier League, Villa mean business.
-With just under four weeks of the window remaining, that business equates to around £100m, more than any top-flight side and making up around a sixth of all Premier League spending.
+With just over three weeks of the window remaining, that business equates to around £100m, more than any top-flight side and making up around a sixth of all Premier League spending.

 With the help of Sky Sports News reporter Rob Dorsett, we assess Villa's signings, what they still need, and whether 'Doing a Fulham' is a fair comparison...